The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 Dispatcher, instance, and node load information

 This load information enables the listener to determine which dispatcher can best handle a client connection request.
-If all dispatchers are blocked, the listener can spawn a dedicated server for the connection.
+If all dispatchers are blocked, then the listener can spawn a dedicated server for the connection.

 A buffer that Oracle Net uses to place data before transmitting it across the network.
 Oracle Net sends the data in the buffer either when requested or when it is full.

-A network layer that provides the services needed by the protocol address entities that enable them to organize and synchronize their dialogue and manage their data exchange.
+A network layer that provides the services needed by the protocol address entities that enable them to organize and synchronize their dialog and manage their data exchange.
 This layer establishes, manages, and terminates network sessions between the client and server.
 An example of a session layer is Network Session (NS).

 A database server that is configured to allow many user processes to share very few server processes, so the number of users that can be supported is increased.
 With shared server configuration, many user processes connect to a dispatcher.
 The dispatcher directs multiple incoming network session requests to a common queue.
 An idle shared server process from a shared pool of server processes picks up a request from the queue.
 This means that a small pool of server processes can serve a large number of clients.
 Contrast with dedicated server.